Wedding Banquet Hall

 In the ancient Near East, a wedding feast was inseparable from the wedding itself, which involved a week-long series of meals and festivities and was the highlight of all social life.
 For a royal wedding such as the one Jesus mentions here, the celebration often lasted for several weeks.
 Guests were invited to stay at the house of the groom’s parents for the entire occasion, and the father would make as elaborate provisions as he could afford.
 A royal wedding, of course, would be held in the palace, and a king would be able to afford whatever he desired.1

 This parable is very interesting because it does not mention the bride, the bridesmaids, or the groomsmen, but only the son and those who were invited.
-This is not a typical wedding feast since this parable is not about an actual marriage or wedding!
+This is not a typical wedding feast since this parable is not about an actual human wedding!
 But the Parable of the Ten Virgins in Matthew 25:1-13 is about an actual wedding.

 So, I have a question.
 Who would refuse to come to a wedding feast to which the king had invited you?
 Who would not want to eat of the king’s best food?
 If the leader or king of your nation asked you to attend a fabulous wedding for his son, would you decline?
-The answer is probably yes if you hated your leader or king.
+The answer is probably “yes” if you hated your leader or king.
 You might not care if he was angry with you.
-Even if you had a previous commitment, you would be eager to rearrange your schedule if you liked your leader or king.
+Even if you had a previous commitment, you would be eager to rearrange your schedule if you liked and respected your leader or king.
 This helps us understand that these invited guests did not value or respect the king enough to come.
-So, they dishonored him.
+They dishonored him.

 First Invited Guests Kill the Slaves